 I fell in love with pewter when I first experienced it.
 I fell in love with the look of it and the fact that it has “substance”.
 Any item that is made from pewter looks “full-bodied” and feels good in my hands.
 It can be “silver” and almost “modern-looking” or it can be oxidized and have a darker and aged look, depending on your personal preference, and I truly love that about pewter.
 The metals used can be mixed in different percentage ratios depending on what is being manufactured, i.e. household items, jewellery, sculptures etc. So, pewter is truly an amazing alloy.

-The Main Component Of Pewter Is....
+What Is The Main Component Of Pewter ?

 Tin is the main component of pewter and is extracted from a mineral called 'Cassiterite', also known or tinstone.
 Tinstone can be found underground with other mineral deposits.
 Cassiterite is a heavy, metallic, hard tin dioxide that is the major ore of tin.
 Even though tin is very malleable, it bends easily under pressure and when it does bend it emits a distinctive sound known as a “tin scream”.
 Tin is also an optimum heat conductor.